{{org_field_logo}}

 1. Purpose

 The purpose of this policy is to ensure that all individuals supported by {{org_field_name}} receive safe, nutritious, and personalised food and drink support that promotes their health, wellbeing, dignity, and independence.
-Proper nutrition and hydration are essential to maintaining overall health, preventing illness, and supporting people to live fulfilling and active lives.
+Proper nutrition and hydration are essential to maintaining overall health, preventing illness, managing long-term conditions, reducing hospital admissions, and supporting people to live fulfilling and active lives.

-This policy outlines how {{org_field_name}} assesses, plans, monitors, and supports the nutritional and hydration needs of each person we support in a consistent, responsive, and person-led manner, and in line with Care Inspectorate expectations.
+This policy outlines how {{org_field_name}} assesses, plans, monitors, and supports the nutritional and hydration needs of each person we support in a consistent, responsive, person-led, evidence-based, and legally compliant manner.

 2. Scope